NabihaIqbal/iCart-Assignment/Documentation.md

 SignIn screen has following options:

-User can login using mobile no. and password
-User can also login using facebook that functionality is currenlty in development phase.
+User can login using mobile no. and password.Login using facebook functionality is currenlty in development phase.
-User can signup using username,phonenumber,email id, password

-After successful login user can view the product list that is categorized by Best Seller | Top Seller Item can also be view category wise
-Item can be removed or add in the cart
-User can pay with paypal or Credit Card
+After successful login user can view the product list that is categorized by Best Seller | Top Seller Item can also be view category wise.
+It can be removed or add in the cart.
+User can pay with paypal or Credit Card.
 User can view the order history

 Does this project follows the best Android development practices?